-Estimate the number and type of families that will benefit from the proposed activities An estimated 51 households earning at or below 50 percent area median income will be served by these funds.
-Location Description YWCA office location: 3301 Broadway Ave, Suite A, Everett, WA 98201.
-Units assisted: Scattered-sites, county-wide.
-Planned Activities Assistance with security deposits, utility deposits, and other HOME-eligible tenant-based rental assistance costs.
-16 Project Name City of Everett - Community Housing Improvement Program Target Area Goals Supported Homeowner Home Rehabilitation Needs Addressed Affordable Housing Funding HOME: \$5 45,856 37,381 Description Program will provide low-interest loans to low- and moderate-income homeowners with incomes at or below 80% of the area median income to rehabilitate single family homes.
-Additional program income to be collected by this program through the end of the 2023 program year is also allocated to this activity, contingency upon receipt.
-Target Date 12/31/2026 Estimate the number and type of families that will benefit from the proposed activities An estimated 8 households earning at or below 80 percent area median income will be served by these funds.
-Location Description Administrative Office Location: Everett Municipal Building, 2930 Wetmore Avenue, Suite 8B, Everett, WA 98201.
-Project location: Scattered sites within City of Everett and the Urban Growth Area.
+Location Description Administrative Office located at E920 Evergroon Way Location Description Administrative Office located at 5830 Evergreen Way, Everett, WA 98203.
+Planned Activities 25 Project Name Everett - Community Housing Improvement Program (CHIP) Target Area Goals Supported Homeowner Home Rehabilitation Needs Addressed Affordable Housing Funding HOME: \$226,608.09 Description Program will provide low-interest loans to low- and moderate-income homeowners with incomes at or below 80% of the area median income to rehabilitate single family homes.
+Additional program income to be collected by this program through the end of the 2024 program year is also allocated to this activity, contingency upon receipt.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities An estimated 5 households earning at or below 80 percent area median income will be served by these funds.
+Location Description City of Everett office is located at: 2930 Wetmore Avenue, Suite 8-A, Everett, WA 98201.
+Scattered sites within City of Everett and the Urban Growth Area.

-Planned Activities Major rehabilitation improvements to single family homes (can include, but not limited to, roof repair/replacement, plumbing repair, interior improvements, foundation repair).
+homes (can include, but not limited repair/replacement, plumbing repair improvements, foundation repair).
+In provided in the form of deferred pathomeowners for 15 to 25 years, which simple interest.
+Loan amounts typic \$5,000 and \$100,000, with an averate The CHIP program construction inspectively detailed bid specification for competing monitor the program at no addition income generated from loan interest repayment of loans is used to provide Major rehabilitation improvements to single family homes (can include, but not limited to, roof repair/replacement, plumbing repair, interior improvements, foundation repair).
 Assistance is provided in the form of deferred payment loans to homeowners for 15 to 25 years, which accrue at 3% simple interest.
 Loan amounts typically range between \$5,000 and \$100,000, with an average loan of \$45,000.
 The CHIP program construction inspectors write a detailed bid specification for competitive bidding and monitor the program at no additional charge.
 Program income generated from loan interest payments and repayment of loans is used to provide additional loans under the program.
-17 Project Name Housing Hope Properties - CHDO Operating Support Grant Target Area Goals Supported CHDO Operating Support Needs Addressed Affordable Housing Funding HOME: \$100,000 Description This is a Community Development Organization (CHDO) operating support grant to sustain a portion of the organization's operating expenses.
-Examples of such costs include staff salaries, benefits, training, and administrative support.
-Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities NA - CHDO Operating Grant.
-Location Description Administrative Office located at 5830 Evergreen Way, Everett, WA 98203.
-Project Location: Scattered sites within the City of Everett and the Urban Growth Area.
-Planned Activities See project description above.
-18 Project Name CDBG Planning & Administration Target Area
+26 Project Name Parkview Services - Parkview Homeownership Assistance Target Area Goals Supported First-Time Homebuyer Assistance Needs Addressed Affordable Housing Funding HOME 745.19